Patfarmurs/Building-a-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
-validate contact form
+Details popup window
 > Description the project.
-Adding basic javaScript for form validation
+Adding basic javaScript to manupulate DOM element for details of my web page to popup when a suer clicks a button.

 ## Built With
 Basic HTML & CSS & JavaScript